 - Pinch of grated nutmeg

-- Place the dough on a lightly floured work surface and roll into a 10-inch circle.
-Arrange the pie dough over a 9-inch tart pan with a removeable bottom.
+- Arrange the pie dough over a 9-inch tart pan with a removeable bottom.
 Gently press the crust into the bottom and up she sides of the pan.
-Trim any excess dough from arounds the edges and chill the crust in the refrigerator for 30 minutes.
+Trim any excess dough from around the edges and chill the crust in the refrigerator for 30 minutes.
 Alternately, roll the dough into a 15-inch circle.
 Cut out six 5-inch circles and the press the dough into six 4-inch tart pans.
 Trim the dough and chill the same way.

 - Preheat the oven to 350°F. Place the tart shell on a baking sheet.
 Line the shell with aluminum foil and fill with pie weights.
 Bake for about 30 minutes for a large tart or 15 to 20 minutes for small tarts, until golden brown all over.
 Remove from the oven and let cool completely.